Bethesda Terrace and Fountain is beautiful at any time of year.

 One of the largest fountains in NYC, Bethesda Fountain measures 26 feet high and 96 feet wide.
 It’s a desirable spot to meet friends, take a date, walk your dog, or find some alone time.
 This quintessential destination is recognized as one of the most beautiful and frequented fountains in the world.
 For me, Bethesda Fountain and Terrace will always be one of the most magical places in New York City.

 Have you visited Bethesda Terrace and Fountain?
 If not, it should be high on your list of things to do in New York.
+To get there, enter Central Park at 72nd Street (from either Central Park West or Fifth Avenue), and proceed toward the center of the park.

 Plus, a pretty Upper West Side garden you might not know about.